Cavender-Bares-Lab/Data-management-lab/docs/protocols/measuring_leaf_area.md

 ### Goal

-The goal of this protocol is to standardize the measurements of leaf area using scanned leaves and Image J
+The goal of this protocol is to standardize the measurements of leaf area using scanned leaves and Image J.

 ### Requirements